kevsnams/elutrade-api/README.md

   - `value` is an Array containing all the specific error messages

 # Unathenticated Users
-For endpoints that require user authentication, a response will be sent with a 401 HTTP Status code and will always contain this JSON:
+For endpoints that require user authentication, a response will be sent with a 401 HTTP Status code IF the user is unathorized and will always contain this JSON:

 ```json
 {